 These parts come in various styles and colors, so you can mix and match however you please.
 Just make sure you’ve got each of the four main parts!
 For easy selection, they move down a conveyor belt.
 If you miss something or change your mind about a piece, you can put it back on the belt and wait until another comes back around.

 After you've selected all four parts, you'll bring your basket to the building station where a cast member will assist you.
 You'll follow instructions on your placemat or the digital monitors to assemble the parts in the right order.
 Once it's completed, your droid will be paired with a remote control and activated!
 It was toadally cool watching my droid, F2-0G, come to life.

 Droid Interactivity Inside Galaxy's Edge at Disney World

 These customizable droids use Bluetooth technology to communicate with other astromech units, as well as other elements and objects on Batuu and at Disney parks and resorts.
-Using the remote control to operate a droid while at the theme parks is not allowed, but you can carry it around in its box so it can interact with these elements in the land and other droids.
+Using the remote control to operate a droid while at the theme parks is generally not allowed due to safety, but you can carry it around in its box or bag so it can interact with these elements in the land and other droids.

 After we walked out with F2-0G in its box, we noticed it started to make noise when we passed by the droids outside of the shop.
 F2-0G also started beeping and chirping around the Millennium Falcon.
 We chatted with a Batuu resident (cast member) who mentioned that droids associated with the Resistance will have negative reactions to The First Order.
 Sure enough, F2-0G started to make noises around the TIE fighter.

-Would you rather build a BB-series or a R-series droid?
+Would you rather build a BB-series or an R-series droid?
 What would you name it?
 Let us know in the comments below!